ArduPilot/ardupilot_wiki/dev/source/docs/testing-with-replay.rst

     build/sitl/tools/Replay MyLogFile.BIN

-This will produce an output file 1.BIN in the folder "./logs"
+This will produce an output file xxx.BIN in the folder "./logs", which will be the highest numbered log since it was just created.

-Use MAVExplorer to graph the data
+Use MAVExplorer to graph the data.
+Both the original and Replay generated EKF messages will be included in the log data.
+For example, instead of possible graphs for IMU0 and IMU1's EKF2- NKF2 message items:  "NKF2, NKF2[0], and NKF2[1]", there will also be "NKF2[100] adn NKF2][101]" graph groups for the replay generated log messages.

+.. note:: if using WSL, do not reference the log file via the external Windows WSL path since this will be extremely slow.
+Instead copy the log from the Windows file system directly into the WSL environment and execute Replay on it within that environment.

 Changing parameters
 ===================